zcash/zcash/CONTRIBUTING.md

 ## Setting up your environment

 The Komodo Core (komodod) is mainly written in C++ with specific modules written in C. Follow the [Getting Started](https://github.com/komodoplatform/komodo#getting-started) instructions to build komodod from sources.
+For more informations about the Komodo Platform and a full API documentation please visit the official [Komodo developer documentation](https://docs.komodoplatform.com/).

 ## Contribution review process

 Our team and community will review your contribution and start a transparent testing and quality assurance process.
+As soon as your contribution has undergone sucessful review and QA signoff it gets merged into the Komodo sourcecode.

 ## Community